-The human heart consists 4 valves.
-These valves ensure that the blood flows through the heart in the correct direction.
+The human heart is comprised of 4 chambers as well as 4 valves.
+These valves make certain that the flow of blood through the heart in the right direction.

-- If the valve becomes too narrow or becomes incapable to allow enough blood to flow through it, it is referred as valve stenosis.
+- In case the heart valve gets narrowed to a large extent or gets incapacitated, not allowing sufficient blood flow through it, it is called as valve stenosis.

-- Leaky valves are referred as “regurgitant valves” or as “valve regurgitation”.
+- Leaking valves are called as “regurgitant valves”.

-- Many other valve problems develop due to age-related causes or other diseases such as rheumatic fever and infective endocarditis.
+- Numerous other valve problems occuring as a result of age-dependent causes or infective diseases such as rheumatic fever and infective endocarditis.

 What is Aortic Valve Stenosis (AS)?